jfreeman1412-stack/Sportsline_inventory_app/README.md

 Managers and Owners can now audit raw-material deductions at `/logs/deductions`.
 The page lists the date/time, order number, action (printed/shipped), employee, and a short summary, with a collapsible detail row showing every SKU and quantity that was deducted.
 Use the search box to filter by order number when validating specific syncs.

+### Add-on SKU Mapping

+Add-on options from `ms_cart_options` now deduct their own SKUs.
+Use the **Add-on SKUs** page (Managers/Owners only) to assign SKUs and quantities to each legacy add-on name so the sync automatically applies those deductions when the option appears on an order line.

 ### Development Notes

 - Backend tests (Pytest) target 80% coverage eventually.